Bechyně: History

 The first written mention of Bechyně is from around 1120 from Chronica Boemorum, when there was written about settlement of the Bechyně gord in 993.
 In 1268, Bechyně was boughts by King Ottokar II of Bohemia, who decided to have a stone castle built here.
 In 1323, King John of Bohemia promoted the market village around the castle to a town, redefined its borders and have the fortification built.

 In 1422 and then again in 1428, the town was conquered and burned down by the Hussites.
 From 1340 to 1569, the town was alternately owned by various aristocratic families, including Sternbergs and Schwambergs.
 In 1569, Bechyně was acquired by Peter Vok of Rosenberg, under whose rule the town experienced a renaissance boom and the reconstruction of the castle.
 In 1596, Peter Vok sold Bechyně to Adam of Sternberg.

 Bechyně was damaged and looted during the Thirty Years' War.
 The town recovered and grew up to the north.
 In the 18th century, it developed to a spa town.

 Demographics

 Economy

 The economy is oriented to services.
-There are no major industrial employers.

-Ceramic tradition

-Ceramic tradition in Bechyně began in 15th century by small pottery shops.
-This ceramic tradition has evolved from pottery to a big sanitary ceramic factory of Schweizer Keramik Holding AG Laufen company.
+No major industrial employers have headquarters in Bechyně.
+However, there is a large production plant of the sanitary ceramic producer Laufen CZ, part of Keramik Holding AG Laufen (today owned by Roca).
+The factory was established in 1961 and fused into the AG Laufen holding in 1991.
+The production of sanitary ceramic continues the tradition of ceramic production in the town, which was established in the mid-16th century.

 Spa

 Bechyně Spa is one of the oldest spas in the country.
 The first mention of the healing spring is from 1576, and in 1647, the first spa house was built.
 In 1727, healing effects were proven by water analysis, and in 1939, healing effects of local peat were also discovered.

 Today the spa is specialized in body treatment using therapeutic mud.
-It treats arthritis and osteoarthritis, ankylosing spondylitis, metabolic diseases affecting the joints, pre-operative and postoperative conditions, neurological disorders and many other diseases.
+It treats arthritis and osteoarthritis, ankylosing spondylitis, metabolic diseases affecting the joints, pre-operative and postoperative conditions, neurological disorders and several other diseases.